gyurimy/Coursera-Getting-and-Cleaning-Data/CODE BOOK.md

-#Peer Graded Assignment: Getting and Cleaning Data Course Project
+#Peer Graded Assignment:
-##Code Book
+Getting and Cleaning Data Course Project

 ###The Original Raw Data (Human Activity Recognition Using Smartphones Data Set)
 * The data for the project: